rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-windows.md

 passphrase** fields.
 You will be prompted for that passphrase whenever you log in to a server with this key.

 We strongly suggest keeping the default settings as they are.
-To finish, click the "Save private key" button, and then enter a file name in the "Save private key as:" dialog box to save it for use with PuTTY.
+To finish, click the **Save private key** button, and then enter a file name in the **Save private key as:** dialog box to save it for use with PuTTY.

 #### Log in to PuTTY with the private key